 History of Prop Trading

 Prop Trading firms existed three to four decades back; however, they functioned differently from what it is today.
 There was no retail trading, and investors who wanted to participate in the markets could only do so through intermediaries such as banks or equity managers.
-Proprietary trading was one of the first employment models wherein a trader would be placed at an institution and use his capital to trade and absorb any possible risk arising out of it.
-In return, the stock exchange gives the trader access to place orders through an exchange membership and use the firm’s pool account.
+Proprietary trading was one of the first employment models wherein a trader would be placed at an institution and use his capital to trade and absorb any possible risk.
+The stock exchange allows the trader to place orders through an exchange membership and uses the firm’s pool account.

 These early prop firms had become extremely popular because of the opportunity they were creating and receiving a consistent flow of experienced traders who were willing to trade for them.

 In recent years, Wall Street investment banks have witnessed squeezing margins due to the prevalence of Direct Market Access and the decline of full-service equity commissions.
 Additionally, other low-cost electronic trading platforms pushed the equity commission lower.
-To counter these trends, investment banks desperately looked for a sustainable business model, and the Prop trading firm was the perfect solution.
+Investment banks desperately looked for a sustainable business model to counter these trends, and the Prop trading firm was the perfect solution.

 The prop trading firms mushroomed as major financial institutions tailored their business model based on the new technology.
-Today, a proprietary trading firm has made its presence felt in every market, including share trading, commodities trading, index trading, forex trading, and so on.
+Today, a proprietary trading firm has made its presence felt in every market, including share trading, commodities trading, index trading, forex trading, etc.

 As Prop Trading is highly dependent on high-end software and automated trading platforms, is there still a need for human traders?
 The answer depends on the kind of trading firm we’re discussing.
-While some function like a high-end tech company, some still function as a trading firm supported by tech.
+While some function like high-end tech companies, some function as trading firms supported by tech.

 However, due to stringent financial regulations like the Volcker Rule, several significant banks have separated their prop trading divisions or discontinued them.
 Thus, Proprietary trading is now offered as an independent service by core prop trading firms.

 The Volcker rule was brought into force by the former chairman of the Federal Reserve, Paul Volcker, after the financial crisis in 2008-2009.
 It is a part of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-The rule imposes restrictions on the banks from involving themselves in speculative transactions that have no particular benefit on the depositors.
+The rule imposes restrictions on the banks from involving themselves in speculative transactions that have no particular benefit to the depositors.
 This applies to investing or owning a private equity fund or hedge fund.
 According to Volcker, when commercial banks get involved in high-speculation investments, it jeopardizes the stability and integrity of the entire financial system.
 Prop Trading is a relatively high-risk game.
-To circumvent this, some proprietary trading firms resorted to derivatives as a risk mitigation strategy.
+Some proprietary trading firms resorted to derivatives as a risk mitigation strategy to circumvent this.
 However, this only exposed other areas to increased risks.

 Separating the proprietary trading division would enable banks to remain objective in conducting activities, keeping customers’ interests in mind, strengthening the bank’s balance sheet, and limiting conflicts of interest.

-Critics of the Volcker Rule view it as a rudimentary and meaningless government act unfavorable for the financial industry.
-They say that the proprietary trading activity offered necessary liquidity for investors, which will be hampered if proprietary trading is restricted.
+Critics of the Volcker Rule view it as a rudimentary and meaningless government act unfavorable to the financial industry.
+They say that the proprietary trading activity offers necessary liquidity for investors, which will be hampered if proprietary trading is restricted.

 Numerous conflicts of interest might arise due to proprietary trading.
-The sell-side traders often purchase the same stock that their buy-side customers are buying to profit from the resulting price increase.
+To profit from the resulting price increase, the sell-side traders often purchase the same stock that their buy-side customers are buying.
 This adversely impacts their clients.